Low-Carb Keto Candied Pecans (Keto-Friendly Snacks)

 What’s Unique About These Keto Candied Pecans?

-If you have seen many of my recipe videos, you know I love to discuss the ingredients, why they’re keto-friendly and beneficial for your overall health.
+If you have seen many of my recipe videos, you know I love to discuss the ingredients, and why pecans are a keto-friendly food and beneficial for your overall health.
 So, what’s unique about this easy low-carb recipe?
 You’ve guessed it - it’s the ingredients!
 Let me talk about them, so you know why I recommend this recipe for candied pecans.

 1. Egg White